Graduate Student Handbook

 - 97X: Three seminars in linguistics (taken for 3 credits each)

 If seminars in other departments are appropriate for the student's chosen field of study, the student must petition the Degree Programs Committee with the advisor's approval to have them count for the seminar requirement.

 The sequence in which students must take courses appears below (explanation follows):

 |322/340, 97X||First prelim|

 Second prelim, dissertation proposal

 Where two course numbers are separated by a slash, that means that there is a choice.
 In the second semester, for example, the student may take either 322 or 340.
-Please note that 522 and 540 are not offered every year, and therefore the student's choice between 322 and 340 should take that into consideration.
+The following semester they would take the advanced course in that series (522 or 540).

 After the fourth semester there is greater flexibility in course scheduling.
 These slots will be filled with courses required for the minor, courses to satisfy the language requirement, and/or electives.